 which give detailed information about format and which provide Latex and Word templates.
 Any papers that diverge from this format or that exceed 16 pages will be returned without review.
 All papers must be submitted electronically at

-Each submission should state the problem or capability it addresses, describe its response to this problem, make explicit claims about the approach, and provide clear evidence to support these claims.
+Each submission should state clearly the problem it addresses, describe its response to this problem, specify the novel theoretical tenets, make explicit claims about the approach's capabilities or behavior, and provide convincing evidence to support these claims.
 Every paper should also discuss related efforts, examine limitations of the reported work, and outline plans for future research.
+The review form at

-Because the conference aims to encourage research toward a broader understanding of intelligence, its criteria for determining contributions will differ from traditional ones.
+Because the conference aims to encourage research toward a broader understanding of intelligence, its criteria for determining contributions differ from traditional ones.
 Progress can include demonstrating new functionality, integrating different facets of intelligence, presenting a novel approach to an established problem, explaining complex cognition in humans, and formally analyzing a difficult task.
-We also welcome submissions on new problems or testbeds that challenge existing approaches.
+We also welcome submissions that pose new problems or describe testbeds that challenge existing approaches.

-The conference aims to be as inclusive as possible while still fostering innovative research on the computational nature of intelligence.
-The conference FAQ page (http://www.cogsys.org/faq) attempts to clarify the scope of the event.
-Authors who have questions about whether their research is appropriate for the meeting should contact the Program Chair, Pat Langley firstname.lastname@example.org, for additional information.
+The conference aims to be as inclusive as possible to foster innovative research on the computational nature of intelligence.
+The FAQ page (http://www.cogsys.org/faq) attempts to clarify the scope of the event.
+Authors who have questions about whether their research is appropriate for the meeting should contact the Program Co-Chairs, Pat Langley (firstname.lastname@example.org) and Dongkyu Choi (email@example.com), for additional information.